WoTTsecurity/agent/docs/examples/google-core-iot/README.md

 ## Enrolling devices

 The first thing we need to do is to download the certificate of the device.
-To do that we issue an API call to WoTT's API:
+To do that we nned to issue an API call to WoTT's API.
+To do this, you will need the Device ID of the WoTT agent-enabled device.
+The relevant information of your device can be found on the WoTT Dash.

+If you do not have the dash set up, you can manually retrieve this information via command line using: `$ sudo wott-agent whoami` and substitute that value into `mydevice` as follows:

 ```